razmia02/DE_Analysis/README.md

 # Differential Expression Analysis Using DESEQ2

-The goal of this project is to identify differentially expressed genes in papillary thyroid carcinoma (PTC).
+This analysis was performed to identify differentially expressed genes in papillary thyroid carcinoma (PTC).
 For this purpose RNA-Seq data (raw FASTQ reads) was downloaded from NCBI GEO with accession [GSE224356](https://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSE224356).
 The dataset consisted of 6 samples; 3 carcinoma tissue and 3 paired normal tissue.

+## Objective

+1. Identify and characterize differentially expressed genes between PTC and paired normal tissue.
+2. Identify transcriptomic alterations associated with PTC pathogenesis.
+3. Identify potential diagnostic and therapeutic biomarkers in PTC.

 ## Analysis Workflow